LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

   next radio because those bare arrows move DOM focus.
 When a two-radio group has one peer in both directions, use `↔↕`.
 Do not intercept the native keys.

-Each target receives at most one keylabel of at most two symbols.
+Each target receives at most one keylabel of at most two symbols, except that a structural arrow route requiring the configured ownership override uses the truthful three-symbol chord (for example `⌥⇧→`).
 Combine one-symbol actions when they fit, such as `↵⎵`, with a visible divider that communicates “or.”
 Keep two-symbol chords joined and atomic, and retain the first applicable structural route when routes converge.
 The labels describe the current route without intercepting Tab, Shift+Tab, Enter, or Space.
+While a displayed modifier is held, highlight its symbol in every relevant visible label—including both Shift and the configured ownership override—and clear that pressed treatment on release, focus loss, or document hiding.
 Keep labeled targets out of type-to-select matching, but apply the shared keylabel target treatment for as long as their owner-managed labels are visible.
 Use the configured focus-ring color for the label whose target is actively focused, darkening its background only as much as needed for at least 4.5:1 contrast with white text while retaining the existing thin white keylabel outline.
-Omit a horizontal label when the focused widget owns that arrow chord.
+When the focused widget owns a structural arrow chord, keep its destination label visible and prepend the configured ownership override.
 Hide structural labels while Click, Move, or menu is the foreground layer, restore them when structural navigation resumes, and remove them on exit.